monome/docs/norns/reference/lib/sequins.md

 ### flow-modifiers

-Flow-modifiers are exclusively supported in nested-sequins and can only be modified by recompiling the entire sequins.
+Flow-modifiers are exclusively supported in nested-sequins and can only be modified by recompiling that nested sequins.
 See example below.

 | Syntax           | Description                                                                                                     |
 | ---------------- | --------------------------------------------------------------------------------------------------------------- |